 Note: If you have already deployed this solution, click here to view your deployment.

 When a business launches a marketing campaign to interest customers in new or existing product(s), they often use a set of business rules to select leads for their campaign to target.
 Machine learning can be used to help increase the response rate from these leads.
-This solution demonstrates how to use a model to predict actions that are expected to maximize the purchase rate of leads targeted by the campaign.
-These predictions serve as the basis for recommendations to be used by a renewed campaign on how to contact (for example, e-mail, SMS, or cold call) and when to contact (day of week and time of day) the targeted leads.
+This solution demonstrates how to use a model to predict actions that are expected to maximise the purchase rate of leads targeted by the campaign.
+These predictions serve as the basis for recommendations to be used by a renewed campaign on how to contact (for example, email, SMS or cold call) and when to contact (day of week and time of day) the targeted leads.
 The solution presented here uses simulated data from the insurance industry to model responses of the leads to the campaign.
-The model predictors include demographic details of the leads, historical campaign performance, and product-specific details.
-The model predicts the probability that each lead in the database makes a purchase from a channel, on each day of the week at various times of day.
-Recommendations on which channel, day of week and time of day to use when targeting users are based then on the channel and timing combination that the model predicts will have the highest probability a purchase being made.
+The model predictors include demographic details of the leads, historical campaign performance and product-specific details.
+The model predicts the probability of each lead in the database making a purchase from a channel, on each day of the week at various times of day.
+Recommendations on which channel, day of week and time of day to use when targeting users are then based on the channel and timing combination that the model predicts will have the highest probability of a purchase being made.

-The Microsoft Marketing Campaign Optimization solution is a combination of a Machine learning prediction model and an interactive visualization tool, PowerBI.
-The solution is used to increase the response rate to a campaign by recommending the channel to contact (for example, e-mail, SMS, or cold call) as well as when to contact (day of week and time of day) targeted leads for use in a new campaign.
-The solution uses simulated data, which can easily be configured to use your own organization’s data, to model the acquisition campaign response.
+The Microsoft Marketing Campaign Optimization solution is a combination of a machine learning prediction model and an interactive visualisation tool, PowerBI.
+The solution is used to increase the response rate to a campaign by recommending the channel for contacting (for example, email, SMS or cold call) as well as when to contact (day of week and time of day) targeted leads for use in a new campaign.
+The solution uses simulated data, which can easily be configured to use your own organisation’s data, to model the acquisition campaign response.
 The model uses predictors such as demographics, historical campaign performance and product details.
 The solution predicts the probability of a lead conversion from each channel, at various times of the day and days of the week, for every lead in the database.
 The final recommendation for targeting each lead is decided based upon the combination of channel, day of week and time of day with the highest probability of conversion.
-The solution has been modeled after a standardized data science process, where the data preparation, model training and evaluation can be easily done by a data scientist and the insights visualized and correlated to KPIs by marketing via Power BI visualization.
+The solution has been modelled after a standardised data science process, where the data preparation, model training and evaluation can be easily done by a data scientist and the insights visualised and correlated to KPIs by marketing via Power BI visualisation.

 Business Manager Perspective

 This solution template uses (simulated) historical data to predict how and when to contact leads for your campaign.
-The recommendations include the best channel to contact a lead (in our example, email, SMS, or cold call), the best day of the week and the best time of day in which to make the contact.
+The recommendations include the best channel to contact a lead through (in our example, email, SMS or cold call), the best day of the week and the best time of day to make contact.

 SQL Server R Services brings the compute to the data by allowing R to run on the same computer as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.

 This solution packet shows how to create and refine data, train R models, and perform predictions on the SQL Server machine.
-The final predictions table in SQL Server provides recommendations for how and when to contact each lead.
-This data is then visualized in Power BI.
+The final predictions table in SQL Server provides recommendations on how and when to contact each lead.
+This data is then visualised in Power BI.

-Also on the Recommendations tab are various summaries of recommendations and demographic information on the leads.
+Also on the Recommendations tab are various summaries of recommendations and demographic information about the leads.

-The Campaign Summary tab of the dashboard shows summaries of the historical data used to create the predicted recommendations.
-While this tab also shows values of Day of Week, Time of Day, and Channel, these values are actual past observations, not to be confused with the recommendations shown on the Recommendations tab.
+The dashboard’s Campaign Summary tab shows summaries of the historical data used to create the predicted recommendations.
+While this tab also shows values for Day of Week, Time of Day and Channel, these values are actual past observations, not to be confused with the recommendations shown on the Recommendations tab.